STAG Industrial: Buy For The Yield, Hold For The Appreciation

 Company Overview

 STAG Industrial is a REIT that acquires and operates industrial properties for lease specifically to single tenants.
 Most of its leases are on a triple-net basis, or in other words, the single tenant is responsible for taxes, utilities, insurance, maintenance, and other operating costs.
-All together, STAG owns 456 buildings, totaling 91.8 million square feet across 38 states.
+Altogether, STAG owns 456 buildings, totaling 91.8 million square feet across 38 states.
 Of its property holdings, warehouses make up 89.7%, with light manufacturing and value-add/flex offices adding the remaining 8.6% and 1.7%, respectively.

 Differentiated Strategy